 Your First Hawaiian Luau – What To Expect

-You’ve seen how Hawaiian luaus are portrayed on television and in the movies, but how do they compare to the real thing?
-You’re ready to book your first luau, but you want to know what exactly you’re getting into.
+You’ve seen Hawaiian luaus portrayed on television and in the movies, but how do they compare to the real thing?

 Signature Luau Entertainment

-A luau is an open-air party where you get to gorge on delicious food and watch a mesmerizing production of swaying dancers and flaming cutlery.
-But it’s not exactly a formal affair.
-While luaus don’t have a set dress code, guests are expected to wear clothing appropriate for the occasion.
-To get into the spirit of the party, you may not want to show up in a band t-shirt, cargo shorts, and slippahs (flip flops to you).
+A luau is not a formal affair.
+While luaus usually don’t have a set dress code, guests are expected to wear clothing appropriate for the occasion.
+To get into the spirit of the party, you may not want to show up in a band t-shirt, cargo shorts, and “slippahs” (flip flops to you).
+Don’t be a schlub!

-Spring for a traditional Hawaiian (or Aloha) shirt.
+You could opt for a traditional Hawaiian (Aloha) shirt.
 You know the kind.
-You’ll wear it in Hawaii and—everyone does!—and then feel too dorky to don it again once you’re back on the mainland.
-It’s such a festive choice, especially when paired with khakis.
-Don’t be a schlub.
+You’ll see it everywhere in Hawaii.
+It’s a festive choice, especially when paired with khakis.
 There are also aloha-print sundresses and blouses, making it easy for couples to match.
 But don’t feel like you must spring for matching Aloha-wear outfits for the whole family.
 A cute maxi dress or a brightly colored polo shirt will do just fine.